 Another parable He put forth to them saying, "The kingdom of heaven is like a man who sowed good seed in his field.
-But while men slept, his enemy came and sowed tares [weeds] among the wheat and went his way.
+But while men slept, his enemy came and sowed tares 3 [weeds] among the wheat and went his way.
 But when the blade sprang up and brought forth fruit, the tares appeared also.
 So the servants of the household came and said to him, 'Sir, did you not sow good seed in your field?
 From where then, did the tares come?'
 He said to them, 'An enemy has done this.'
 The servants said to him, 'Would you, then, have us go and gather them up?'
 But he said, 'No, lest while you gather up the tares, you root up also the wheat with them.
 Let both grow together until the harvest.
 In the time of harvest, I will say to the reapers, "Gather together first the tares and bind them in bundles to burn them.
 But gather the wheat into my barn.""

 What is the problem?
-When will the problem be dealt with?
+An enemy put weed in the crop - When will the problem be dealt with?
+At the harvest

 The explanation of this parable is found in Matthew 13:36-43.
-Read it.
+Read it .
 To whom does Jesus give the explanation?

-Who is the sower of the good seed?

-What is the seed?

-What are the weeds?

-When is the harvest?

-Who are the harvesters?

-What will happen to all who do evil?

-What will happen to the righteous?

-The next parable has the same point as this last one.
+His disciples Who is the sower of the good seed?
+What is the seed? believers What are the weeds?
+Non believers When is the harvest?
+The day of judgment at the end of time (end of the age) Who are the harvesters? angels What will happen to all who do evil?
+Thrown into the fire What will happen to the righteous? of their Father The next parable has the same point as this last one.
 "Again, the kingdom of heaven is like a net that was cast into the sea and gathered every kind of fish.
-When it was full, they drew it to shore and sat down and gathered the good into vessels but cast the bad away.
+4 When it was full, they drew it to shore and sat down and gathered the good into vessels but cast the bad away.
 So shall it be at the end of the world.
 The angels shall come forth and sever the wicked from among the just and shall cast them into the furnace of fire.
 There shall be wailing and gnashing of teeth."
 What will happen at the end of time?

-DEATH OF JOHN THE BAPTIST Matthew 11, 14 Mark 6

-A little more than a year before the death of Jesus, John the Baptist is put to death by Herod.
+Believers and non believers will be separated DEATH OF JOHN THE BAPTIST Matthew 11, 14 Mark 6 A little more than a year before the death of Jesus, John the Baptist is put to death by Herod.
 This section will deal with the reasons for the imprisonment of John and how his death came about.
-Read Matthew 14:1-5 .

-Who does Herod think Jesus is?

-Why was John imprisoned by Herod?
+Read Matthew 14:1-5 . ( Slide 5, 6 ) Who does Herod think Jesus is?
+John the Baptist raised from the dead Why was John imprisoned by Herod?
+John told Herod it was not lawful for him to have his brother's wife